Providing Chicago area homeowners with long-term, science-based solutions for pest and rodent problems.

 6. Interior Gaps.
 Some cracks and gaps will be visible only from inside your home.
 Check in, under and behind kitchen cabinets, refrigerators and stoves, as well as between the floor and wall juncture and around pipes, floor and dryer vents.
 Seal any gaps found, especially those of 1/4 inch or greater.

 7. Drains.
 Sink and floor drains often accumulate gunk and debris which can attract pests and provide an ideal breeding site, especially for drain flies.
 Regularly inspect all sink, tub, basement, and laundry room floor drains.
-Pour 2-3 cups of a cleaning product like bleach or ammonia in problematic areas to treat drain infestations, but be sure to thoroughly rinse drain covers to avoid damage to their chrome finish.
+Flush hot water down drains, especially ones that are rarely used, to treat drain infestations.

 8. Garbage.
 Remove garbage (especially food products) in a timely fashion and in tied off secured bags.
 It is also preferable to store recyclables and garbage outside and away from your home.
 If this is not possible, ensure that all containers are thoroughly rinsed and that the recycling bin has a tight-fitting lid.
 All recycling and trash containers should also be rodent proof and cleaned frequently.